cherifsid/Particle-filtering-for-visual-face-tracking-description-and-evaluation/README.md

-# Hand Gesture Tracking with Particle Filtering
+# Face Tracking with Particle Filtering

 ## Overview
 This Python script implements a particle filter-based hand gesture tracking algorithm using OpenCV.
 It tracks a face in a video stream by predicting and updating the state of particles representing potential face positions.